Samyak2/website/content/post/07_audio.md

 ## Back to audio

-That digression into image as data probably raises more questions than it answers.
-Such as: What's the range of numbers in audio data?
+That digression into image as data probably raises more questions than it answers, such as: What's the range of numbers in audio data?
 What's the *all black* and *all white* of audio?

 The sine wave we saw earlier will give us some hint into the range of values.
 Unlike images, audio data can be negative too.
 The zero value is the resting position of the drum or the string.
 The vibration happens in both directions, hence the positive and negative values.